MakeSoil-UX/Prototype/README.md

 ## Task Distribution ##

-The prototypes are divided into 3 sections based on our design: Main pages(Log in and Account), Community, and Map.
-Each two group members are assigned with on one of the section according to their preference.
-In addition, everyone could join others' section if they think there is something to improve.
+The prototypes are divided into three parts based on our design: Main pages(Log in and Account), Community, and Map.
+Each two group members are assigned with on one part according to their preference.
+In addition, everyone could modify others' section if they think there is something to improve.

 ## Prototypes ##